asciidisco/Backbone.Rpc/README.md

 rusty old Java devs.
 This happend to me when I created this plugin.
 Instead of using a nice RESTful interface, the backend guys came around with a json-rpc 2.0 implementation.
 It was clearly unusable with the default backbone request handling.
+So this little piece of software was the outcome of my will to use Backbone.

 ## Installation

 The plugin itself implements the Universal Module Definition (UMD).
-You can use it with a CommonJS like loader, or with an AMD loader or via a vanilla javascript.
+You can use it with a CommonJS like loader, or with an AMD loader or via vanilla javascript.

 The plugin itself has three dependencies, underscore.js, jQuery and backbone.js